-Answer: It is the Schedule Performance Indicator and indicates the project work's performance is completed to the baseline schedule.
+Answer: It is the Schedule Performance Indicator and indicates the performance of project work is completed to the baseline schedule.
 It is calculated by dividing the earned value by the planned value that is SPI = EV/PV

 Question-15: What you know about Triple Constraints?